Scripting with CAN Bus Debugger

 CAN Debugger API

-In addition to Berry's default functionality, CAN Bus Debugger exposes an API to perform actions on the CAN.
+In addition to Berry's default functionality, the CAN Bus Debugger exposes an API for performing CAN bus operations.

-The types used in the documentation below are documented further in Chapter 2 of the Berry documentation.
+The types used in the documentation below are described further in Chapter 2 of the Berry documentation.

 Classes